Want to Start Again? Click HERE to go back to the Complete Pure Water Guide Page

 So now that we’ve covered what each system is and how it works, there are a few things to consider before deciding which best suits your circumstances.

 The first thing to know before considering each is the purity of your input water (i.e the purity of your tap water), and roughly how many litres per day you will need.
 A simple TDS Meter can be used to determine, in parts per million, if the water in your area is hard, soft or somewhere in-between.
-In the UK there are huge differences between the soft water of Scotland/ Wales (anywhere from 30-100ppm) to the hard water of Bristol or London (350-500ppm).
+In the UK there are huge differences between the soft water of Scotland or Wales.
+The range can be anywhere from 30-100 ppm compared to the hard water of Bristol or London (typically 350-500 ppm).
 The map below gives you an idea of what sort of water to expect.

 The reason you will need to know this is that the hardness of your water is going to be a major determining factor of your running costs.
 Let’s take the DI option first, as mentioned above – resin is ‘spent’ as it purifies water and the more purification it needs to do, the faster the resin is spent and needs replacing.
 Using resin to purify water from 350ppm right down to 0 in a DI only system will be spent far more quickly than as the final stage to an RO/DI system where it may need to purify from 35 down to 0.
 For this reason, it is usually advised that DI only filtration is only suitable if you have soft water, or are using low volumes of water each day.